Gabriella439/nixos-in-production/manuscript/Architecture.md

   Network bandwidth is a crucial resource for your hub because remote builds entail copying dependencies from the hub to the spokes and then copying the final build products from the spokes back to the hub.
 Uploading build products (once) to your global cache places less network strain on your hub than serving cache products (repeatedly) directly from the hub.

-However, the former approach (a central build server doubling as a cache) is simpler to deploy and maintain and can sometimes be appropriate for smaller and more geographically centralized development teams.
+However, the former approach (a central build server doubling as a cache) is simpler to deploy and maintain and can sometimes be appropriate for smaller, centralized development teams.